-Instructions: AFTER you have opened the Oration Contest (Applicant Form).
+Instructions: AFTER you have opened the Contest Forms.

 Please save the opened form to your computer and SAVE the file with your name and the Contest name as the file name.
 For example, “Sam Compatriot Oration Contest.PDF” .
 By having your name as part of the “file name”, another contestant’s file can NOT be saved on top of your file.
 The folder where you save the document is your choice.
 Just remember where you saved it.